marchelaM/GetFit/README.md

 # GetFit
 Android Health App.
-Third Place Winner at HackBulgaria Inner Hackathon and Receiver of Nemetschek Corparate Award
+Third Place Winner at HackBulgaria Inner Hackathon and Receiver of Nemetschek Corporate Award

 *Link to our Presentation*